Thinking about having a home security gate installed at your home?

 ANPR

 Automatic Number Plate Recognition (ANPR) is another modern approach to gate entry.
-Using a connected smart CCTV camera on the entrance, each car’s number plate is scanned, registered and identified.
+A connected smart CCTV camera scans each car’s number plate, then registers and identifies it.
 If the vehicle’s number plate is registered, the gates will open automatically.
 No button press and no compromise on efficiency,

 Gate Security & Integration

-Automated gates can help to ensure your home remains secure and protected at all times.
-They allow you to control who enters your property whether at home or on-the-go.
-While gates are great at hiding your home and assets from prying eyes, it’s always worth integrating with your existing security system to take your security one step further.
+Automated gates can keep your home secure and protected at all times.
+They let you control who enters your property, whether you're at home or not.
+While gates are great at hiding your home and assets from prying eyes on their own, it’s always worth integrating with your existing security system to take your protection one step further.

 Smart CCTV, smart alarm and automatic gate integration is one of the most advanced home security setups out there.
-With a smart CCTV camera attached to your gate, you’ll be able to get alerts of loitering at the front of your property, or if someone pulls up outside - even before a buzzer is pressed.
+With a smart CCTV camera attached to your gate, you’ll get alerts about loitering in front of your property, or if someone pulls up outside - before a buzzer is even pressed.

 Using ANPR detection software, you’ll also be able to track every movement that a car makes on your property.
-This feature offers substantial evidence to support the police in catching an intruder, should the worst happen.
-Or even a lost parcel or dispute with a contractor on how long they were at your house for.
+This feature can capture evidence to help police catch an intruder, should the worst happen, or just help find a lost parcel or settle a dispute with a contractor on how long they were at your house for.

 Home Security Gate Style & Design